seed-run/homepage/_docs/promoting-to-production.md

 title: Promoting to Production
 ---

 Seed creates two default stages when a project is added.
 A **dev** stage that builds project's default Git repository branch (usually the **master** branch) and a **production** or **prod** stage that by default can be deployed by promoting a working build from a development stage.
 A Seed app will always have exactly one production stage, and it cannot be removed.
-However, you can add more development stages that track a specific [branch]({% link _docs/adding-a-stage.md %}) or a [pull request]({% link _docs/working-with-pull-requests.md %}).

-The main reason for this is because code and infrastructure are closely coupled in Serverless.
-And every single deploy can include some infrastructure changes.
+The reason we support a manual promotion step is because code and infrastructure are closely coupled in Serverless.
+A single deploy can include some infrastructure changes.
 This coupling is incredibly convenient and powerful.
 Internally, CloudFormation figures out which parts of your infrastructure are being added, modified, or removed.

-To ensure that you have a clear idea of the infrastructure changes that are being deployed, Seed generates a change set for each build.
+To ensure that you have a clear idea of the infrastructure changes that are being deployed, Seed generates a [CloudFormation Change Set](https://aws.amazon.com/blogs/aws/new-change-sets-for-aws-cloudformation/) for each build.
 Promoting to production requires you to manually review the stack changes that are going to be applied.
+The Change Sets are generated using the build artifacts that were created as a part of the build process.
+You can read more about them in the [Generating Trusted Builds]({% link _docs/generating-trusted-builds.md %}) chapter.

 > You need to review the infrastructure changes before promoting to production